MattBayliss/mattbayliss.github.io/_posts/2016-05-06-installing-hprm-service-api-on-windows-10.markdown

 **WARNING: Setting up RM 8.3 on Windows 10 is not supported by *HPE* (nor me by the way).
 That means you're on your own if something goes wrong.
 I'm doing this for development purposes only.**

-All you need to do is make a change in the registry to trick the HP RM installer into thinking you have a valid IIS version. -Please note that you modify the registry at your own risk.
-Do be careful-.
+All you need to do is make a change in the registry to trick the HP RM installer into thinking you have a valid IIS version. _Please note that you modify the registry at your own risk.
+Do be careful_.
 Open RegEdit and navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\InetStp
 ![RegEdit screenshot of HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\InetStp](/images/160506_reg_InetStp.png)

 I made a backup of that key, just to be safe, and you should too!
 (Right-click on InetStp and click *Export*).